 image from Rodney Eason

 There are two important things to consider when selecting winterberry hollies.
 The first is that they are deciduous.
 Growing up in central North Carolina, outside of Raleigh, the holly I most often saw in the woods was the evergreen American holly, Ilex opaca.
-I did not know that this plant had a smaller relative that lost its leaves, until we had to learn Ilex verticillata in our college plant identification classes.
+I did not know that this plant had a smaller relative that lost its leaves until we had to learn Ilex verticillata in our college plant identification classes.
 The second thing to know is that they are dioecious.
-Dioecious literally means “two households” and in this case, that there are male and female plants.
+Dioecious literally means “two households,” and in this case, there are male and female plants.
 So, if you want the beautiful berries for this queen of the winter landscape, you have to plant a male counterpart nearby.
 The normal ratio is one male pollinator for every 12-15 female plants.

 Thankfully, quite a bit of research has been done on winterberries.
-Longwood Gardens conducted a 20 year trial of different winterberries and published their findings here.
+Longwood Gardens conducted a 20-year trial of different winterberries and published their findings here.
 My favorites include: ‘Sparkleberry‘ (a hybrid), ‘Winter Red‘ (a southern selection), and ‘Red Sprite’ (a northern selection and above).
 For each female plant, there is an appropriate male.

 The Manual of Woody Landscape Plants by Dr. Michael A. Dirr is a valuable reference for sorting out which male pollinator is best for which female plant.
-Often, the plant breeders have adopted studly names for the male pollinators such as: ‘Apollo,’ ‘Jim Dandy,’ ‘Southern Gentleman,’ and my favorite ‘Rhett Butler’ who of course is the pollinator for the female ‘Scarlet O’Hara.’
+Often, the plant breeders have adopted studly names for the male pollinators such as: ‘Apollo,’ ‘Jim Dandy,’ ‘Southern Gentleman,’ and my favorite ‘Rhett Butler’ who, of course, is the pollinator for the female ‘Scarlet O’Hara.’

 Do you have winterberry holly in your garden?
 If so, which one and do you like it?